-Configuring the CollectionThe Collection Server optionally provides offsite disk storage and conversion of recorded calls into formats compatible with third-party playback and analysis tools.
+The Collection Server optionally provides offsite disk storage and conversion of recorded calls into formats compatible with third-party playback and analysis tools.
 The Collection Server can accept call recordings from up to twenty CRCs simultaneously; however, you can set a lower limit if needed by your network environment.